aharvard/andrewharvard.com/src/portfolio/monster-job-view.md

 ### Horizontal Navigation Updates

 Next, I refactored the Horizontal Navigation component to leverage the updated Tab component.
 Previously, this component lacked semantic markup and did not provide the most accessible UX.
-I maintained backwards compatibility while extending to allow Tabs to be constructed from a single prop that expects an object.
+I maintained backwards compatibility while also extending this component to allow Tabs to be constructed from a single prop that expects an object.

 ![](/img/monster-job-view/04.jpg)